MedSTAR: About MedSTAR's Services

 Around 20% of MedSTAR's work involves responding to metropolitan emergencies, such as motor vehicle crashes.
-However the majority of MedSTAR's work is critical-care transportation, to allow already hospitalised patients who require a higher-level of care access to Intensive Care beds at better equipped and staffed hospitals.
-Examples of this might include a patient at a metropolitan hospital that has an insufficient ICU or no ICU beds available or a patient from a rural hospital that needs a higher-level of care than the hospital can provide.
+However, the majority (80%) of MedSTAR's work is critical-care transportation, to allow already hospitalised patients who require a higher level of care access to Intensive Care beds at better-equipped and staffed hospitals.
+Examples of this might include a patient at a metropolitan hospital that has an insufficient ICU or no ICU beds available or a patient from a rural hospital that needs a higher level of care than the hospital can provide.
 MedSTAR can also be contacted by doctors for advice on patient care.

-The service also has a neonatal and paediatric division called MedSTAR Kids.
+The service has a neonatal and paediatric division called MedSTAR Kids.
+MedSTAR Kids has challenged thinking in neonatal retrieval care at times and have presented cases where they have successfully retrieved babies once thought to be too young to transfer with good outcomes.

 MedSTAR responds to various emergencies such as medical emergencies (such as acute pulmonary oedema) as well as primary trauma (such as a severe crash).

-At the moment MedSTAR teams are airborne within 10 to 15 minutes after being tasked to a job, however the base will be moved closer to the helipad within the near future cutting this time down to around 5 minutes.
+The strength of MedSTAR is their leading Coordination service which uses Nurse Consultants to clinically assess all aeromedical patients needing transfer and then clinically prioritises them escalating the care of patients they are concerned about to MedSTAR Retrieval Consultants.

+The remote clinical assessment skills used in the clinical coordination of these patients is underpinned by a robust clinical simulation and accreditation process supported by evidence and a well-developed learning system.

 Aircraft

+MedSTAR uses the Royal Flying Doctors Service (RDFS) for fixed-wing aeromedical patients.
+They clinically prioritise their patients and secure RFDS to provide the transport.
+When a patient is critically unwell they will provide a retrieval team to provide the augmented level of care necessary for the patient.

-MedSTAR utilise six of the Motor Accident Commission (MAC) sponsored helicopters to respond to emergencies.
-These helicopters are operated and crewed by Australian Helicopters.
+MedSTAR utilises helicopters to respond to emergencies.
+These helicopters are operated and crewed under contract by Babcock.
+This service was formerly delivered by Australian Helicopters.
 The six helicopters are: